SanskritVoyager/sanskrit-voyager-documentation/docs/Functions/dictionary-search.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

+*Transliteration, inflection and sandhi insentive multi dictionary search.*

 The purpose of the dictionary search is to search words exactly as they appear in the books.

-***Words can be searched inflected, sandhi-ed, compounded, in any transliteration format.***

-Searching with no diacritics is also supported for non-inflected matches.

 ## Basic Usage

 To use the dictionary search, type on the upper search bar or press *ctrl + k* (or *cmd + k* on Mac) and type.

 *Try typing 'eṣyāmi' or 'eSyAmi' or 'samskara' and see what happens!*

+Searching with no diacritics is supported for non-inflected queries.

 <Tabs className="unique-tabs">
   <TabItem value="Search Result"> ![SearchResult](/img/SearchResult.png)</TabItem>